gary-archer/oauth.tokenhandler.serverless/README.md

 The components are deployed in these main scenarios:

-- To secure local SPA development, via deployed endpoints hosted in the https://api.authsamples-dev.com domain
+- To secure local SPA development, via deployed endpoints hosted at https://api.authsamples-dev.com
-- To secure the AWS Cloudfront deployed SPA, via deployed endpoints hosted in the https://api.authsamples.com domain
+- To secure the AWS Cloudfront deployed SPA, via deployed endpoints hosted at https://api.authsamples.com

 ## Custom Implementation